 Computing and software availability at the University

-You'll find computers available to use in the Learning Resources Centres (LRCs) and computing labs across the campuses.
+You'll find computers available to use in the Learning Resources Centres (LRCs) and computing labs across both campuses.

-Lots of students choose to use their own laptops and other devices as you can access power and Wi-Fi across campus.
+Lots of students choose to use their own laptops and devices with power and Wi-Fi easily accessible across campus.

 If you are a supported student who needs adjustments to any part of the service please contact Disability Services.